bocoup/web-platform-contribution-guide/src/skills.rst

 When you want to fix a bug, change a behaviour, or add a new feature to the web, this involves writing specification prose.
 Specification prose includes English language descriptions of the technology.
 It is important to know that many of our biggest specifications are a work in progress.
-The HTML spec, for example has many under-specified sections, several sections that are in conflict with actual implementations, and many many open issues (936 at the time of this writing) [20]_.
+The HTML spec, for example has many under-specified sections, several sections that are in conflict with actual implementations, and `many many open issues <https://github.com/whatwg/html/issues/>`__.

 Where to write
 ^^^^^^^^^^^^^^